SiyaoIsHiding/java-driver/proposals/open-telemetry/tracing.md

 ## Metrics and logs

-As the industry is moving to adopt OpenTelemetry, the export of metrics and logs using this standard may be something useful for the users of Apache Cassandra Java Driver.
-Although the [semantic conventions for database metrics](https://opentelemetry.io/docs/specs/semconv/database/database-metrics/) are still in experimental status, it can be something to look at in the future.
+As the industry is moving to adopt OpenTelemetry, this project could eventually support metrics and logs, although the [semantic conventions for database metrics](https://opentelemetry.io/docs/specs/semconv/database/database-metrics/) are still in experimental status.